lucidrains/tr-rosetta-pytorch/README.md

 ## trRosetta - Pytorch (wip)

 Implementation of trRosetta and trDesign for Pytorch, made into a convenient package, for protein structure prediction and design.
+Will also contain an experimental version of trRosetta that uses <a href="https://github.com/lucidrains/bottleneck-transformer-pytorch">Bottleneck Transformers</a>.

 ## Citations